-A performance has also taken place at the BHIVA and CHIVA conferences, as well as at the parliamentary launch of the report HIV & Mental Health: The Missing Link, in March 2020.
-Further plans are in place to take the piece into schools, both the live performance and the film, where it would be seen alongside a discussion activity around the issues raised.
+Performances have also taken place at the BHIVA and CHIVA conferences, as well as at the parliamentary launch of the report HIV & Mental Health: The Missing Link, in March 2020.
+Further plans are in place to take the piece into schools, both the live performance and the film, where it would be shown alongside a workshop activity to explore the issues raised.

 Thank you to ViiV Healthcare for funding this project.